The Ultimate Amarone della Valpolicella Wine Guide

-Legend has it that by chance, perhaps due to a mistake or due to a hot winter, the entire fermentation process took place in a Recioto tank, thus transforming a large quantity of sugar into alcohol, giving life to a powerful and vigorous wine. , but bitter and very tannic, totally different from Recioto and so they decided to call it Amarone.
-And the name says it all, from the sweet wine Recioto par excellence, this dry wine was born, with tasty but strong tannins and therefore with a more marked bitter component.
+Legend has it that by chance, perhaps due to a mistake or due to a hot winter, the entire fermentation process took place in a Recioto tank, thus transforming a large quantity of sugar into alcohol, giving life to a powerful and vigorous wine.
+But it was bitter and very tannic, totally different from Recioto, and so they decided to call it Amarone.
+And the name says it all: this dry wine was born from the sweet wine Recioto par excellence, with tasty but strong tannins and thus a more noticeable bitter component.

 Organoleptic characteristics of Amarone wine

-The color is very intense, ruby with garnet streaks, which then evolves into garnet over the years.
+The color is very intense: ruby with garnet streaks, which then evolve into garnet over the years.

-The bouquet is broad with berries and black fruit, dried flowers, anise, licorice and returns of sour cherries in alcohol with a spicy and earthy finish based on walnuts and hazelnuts.
-Over time it develops ethereal and spicy scents with cinnamon and cardamom, tobacco and nutmeg.
+The bouquet is broad with berries and black fruit, dried flowers, anise, licorice, and the return of sour cherries in alcohol, with a spicy and earthy finish based on walnuts and hazelnuts.
+Over time, it develops ethereal and spicy scents with cinnamon and cardamom, tobacco, and nutmeg.

-In the mouth it is dense, it expands warm and very soft, spicy, full of chocolaty notes, certainly not vertical and never very sharp, but rather with round fruit and good flavor.
-The wine is intense, full, very structured and with powerful tannins, which is why it is a wine that needs a few years to develop roundness and balance.
-Many Amaroni begin to express all their elegance only after 10 years, so be patient with this wine, trust him and he will be able to reward you with great joys.
+In the mouth, it is dense, warming and soft, spicy, and full of chocolaty notes, never vertical and never sharp, but with round fruit and good flavor.
+The wine is intense, full, very structured, and has powerful tannins, which is why it is a wine that needs a few years to develop roundness and balance.
+Many Amaroni begin to express all their elegance only after 10 years, so be patient with this wine, trust him, and he will be able to reward you with great joys.

 Where is Amarone wine produced?

-Throughout Valpolicella, the hilly area located north of Verona, between Lake Garda and the Lessini Mountains, which act as a barrier against the cold north winds.
-These hills, once a renowned holiday area of the Veronese nobility, have turned into a real paradise of vine and wine, thanks to the industriousness of the winemakers and the uniqueness that distinguishes Amarone wine.
+Throughout Valpolicella, the hilly area located north of Verona, between Lake Garda and the Lessini Mountains, acts as a barrier against the cold north winds.
+These hills, once a renowned holiday area of the Veronese nobility, have turned into a real paradise of vines and wine, thanks to the industriousness of the winemakers and the uniqueness that distinguishes Amarone wine.